wowsiddanth/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User types in command
-2. AddressBook adds the user to the address book
+2. System adds the user to the address book
-3. AddressBook displays that user has been added, and corresponding details
+3. System displays that user has been added, and corresponding details

    Use case ends